qdm12/cod4-docker/readme.md

     - Copy all the files from `/mycod4path/zone` to `./zone`
     - (Optional) Copy the mods you want to use from `/mycod4path/mods` to `./mods`
     - (Optional) Copy the maps you want to use from `/mycod4path/usermaps` to `./usermaps`
-1. As the container runs as user ID 1000 by default, fix the permissions:
+1. As the container runs as user ID 1000 by default, fix the ownership and permissions:

     ```bash
     chown -R 1000 main mods usermaps zone